 Someone who is in the early phase of syphilis will get small sores showing up around the genital region.
-They are not excruciating, but will be noticeable there for as long as six weeks.
+They are not excruciating but will be noticeable there for as long as six weeks.

 In the next stage, patches of the red-colored and pink colored types will begin to come out in several parts of the human body.
 They are rash breakouts that may ultimately turn brownish or dark reddish.
-A patient will also get fever, exhaustion, and throbbing headaches.
-He or she could lose some amount of weight, and have inflammation of the lymph nodes.
+A patient will also get a fever, exhaustion, and throbbing headaches.
+He or she could lose some amount of weight and have inflammation of the lymph nodes.

 The signs or symptoms in the latent stage are determined by whether a patient has obtained any specific treatment for the infection or not.
 If the sufferer is getting medication, he or she would possibly not demonstrate any more signs or symptoms as the first and second stage indicators are already starting to go away.
 Or else, the bacteria are going to find their way to the other body organs and systems and begin assaulting all of them.
-The cardiovascular system, your bones, joints, human brain, and the nervous system are going to be put to a lot of risk when this takes place.
-Numbness, paralysis, and dementia are only three of the most awful case scenarios this individual may have to cope with.
+The cardiovascular system, your bones, joints, human brain, and the nervous system are going to be put to a lot of risks when this takes place.
+Numbness, paralysis, and dementia are only three of awful case scenarios this individual may have to cope with.

 Syphilis Testing And Treatment Solutions